 The heart is part of the body’s circulatory system, and just like the electrical system in a house has circuits that keep the power running through your home, our hearts have circuits that connect everything together and keep our hearts beating.
 If a circuit is out in your house, the whole system can be affected — and the heart is no different.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-In this white board session, Patrick J. Tchou, MD, Associate Section Head of the Section of Electrophysiology and Cardiac Pacing in the Department of Cardiovascular Medicine, explains how a type of irregular heartbeat called AV node re-entrant tachycardia can occur when there’s an issue with the electrical bridge that connects the upper and lower chambers of the heart.
+In this white board session, cardiologist Patrick J. Tchou, MD, explains how a type of irregular heartbeat called AV node re-entrant tachycardia can occur when there’s an issue with the electrical bridge that connects the upper and lower chambers of the heart.
 This can cause a normal heart rate of 50 to 70 beats per minute to surge to 120 to 250 beats — which can be a scary situation.